Text consolidated by Valsts valodas centrs (State

 7) other personal service activities (NACE Code: S96).

-shall not grant the permit to apply the direct tax reliefs for
+(43) The permit to apply the direct tax reliefs in

-that laid down in Section 1, Paragraph two, Clauses
+respect of that specified in Section 1, Paragraph two, Clauses

-4.1 and 12 of this Law in addition to that referred to
+4.1 and 12 of this Law shall not be granted by the

-in Paragraph four of this Section to capital companies which
+provisions of Paragraph four of this Section, to capital

-implement an investment project in the following sectors:
+companies implementing the investment project in the following

 1) growing of tobacco (NACE Code: A01.15);